 Structure of Program

 The program starts with a visual presentation with artifacts to illustrate the information presented.
 We discuss what makes a bird a raptor, adaptations, benefits of raptors, dangers they face, and how we can help them.
-I then explain the important items they need to know before I bring the birds out.
-The birds are presented individually, they perch on my glove and are attached to me for safety reasons.
-They will not be flying around.
-I tell the stories of each bird, reinforce the adaptations they exhibit, and give more information about each species.
-I always save time for questions.
+The birds are presented individually, on a perch or glove.
+The stories of each bird is shared – how they came to live at Marsh Haven – adaptations are reinforced using the live bird, and more information about each species is given.
+There is always time for questions.

 Length and Age-Groups